Foreign Pension In 2021–The Latest On U.S. Taxes And What You Need To Know

 International Tax Treaties

-The IRS currently has tax treaties with a number of foreign countries.
-Not all tax treaties are the same, so careful examination of the specific treaty that applies to your situation is necessary.
+The IRS currently has tax treaties with several foreign countries.
+Not all tax treaties are the same.
+So, careful examination of the specific treaty that applies to your situation is necessary.
 Depending on the treaty and other factors, a foreign pension can be subject to U.S. taxation in different ways.
-Some treaties allow participants to obtain the same benefits as if the plan was a U.S. qualified plan, while others allow partial or no benefits.
+Some treaties allow participants to obtain the same benefits as if the plan was a U.S. qualified plan.
+In contrast, others allow partial or no benefits.
 Article 18 of the Model Treaty allows a participant in a foreign pension to defer income accrued, deduct contributions from income, and exclude employer contributions from income.

-All treaties include a Savings Clause, which protects the United States’ right to tax its citizens as if the tax treaty was not applicable.
-This Savings Clause can typically be found in Article 1 of the treaty.
-Article 18 in the Model Treaty regarding foreign pension benefits is exempted from the Savings Clause.
-It is important to thoroughly read the tax treaty and applicable Savings Clause since the Model Treaty does not apply consistently across all income tax treaties and there are generally variations.
+All treaties include a Savings Clause.
+This protects the United States’ right to tax its citizens as if the tax treaty was not applicable.
+This Savings Clause location is generally within Article 1 of the treaty.
+Article 18 in the Model Treaty regarding foreign pension benefits generally qualified for exemption from the Savings Clause.
+It is important to thoroughly read the tax treaty and applicable Savings Clause since the Model Treaty does not apply consistently across all income tax treaties.
+There are generally variations.